top of page

 Recycling?

-Reuse or Repair
+Reuse or Repair:

-Keep in mind the clever corporate concept of planned obsolescence
+Note the clever corporate concept of planned obsolescence

 "The ultimate goal is to make you buy products again and again".